-In order to test our observations in the simulation boxes, we also analyze lightcone data, composed by the BOSS DR12 Luminous Red Galaxy (LRG) sample and the corresponding mock catalogs, the \textsc{MD-Patchy DR12} data.
-The BOSS DR12 LRG sample is composed by 1.2 million objects spanning $\num{9300}~\rm deg^2$ and redshifts $z\in(0.2,0.75)$ \citep{Ross2017a} and is the results of observations done from the Apache Point Observatory up to phase III of SDSS.
-Moreover, the corresponding mock catalogs are created by calibrating the Halo Abundance Matching (HAM) to match BigMD with BOSS DR12 LRG data \citep{Kitaura2016}.
+Besides mock simulation boxes, we analyse light cone data.
+We use the BOSS DR12 Luminous Red Galaxy (LRG) sample and the corresponding mock catalogues, the \textsc{MD-Patchy DR12} data.
+The BOSS DR12 LRG sample is composed of 1.2 million objects spanning $\num{9300}~\rm deg^2$ and redshifts $z\in(0.2,0.75)$ \citep{Ross2017a}.
+It is the result of observations done from the Apache Point Observatory up to phase III of SDSS.
+The corresponding mock catalogues are created by calibrating the Halo Abundance Matching (HAM) to match Big MultiDark with BOSS DR12 LRG data \citep{Kitaura2016}.

-For our analysis, we use the combined (LOWZ and CMASS) sample and divide it in two redshift bins \citep{Alam2017TheSample, Zhao2020}.
-A low-$z$ bin with $z\in(0.2, 0.5)$ and a high-$z$ bin with $z\in(0.5, 0.75)$.
-To correct for known systematical effects in the galaxy sample, we also use weighting schemes as thoroughly described \citet{Reid2016, Ross2017a}, including FKP \citep{Feldman1994} weights to account for the radial dependence of the galaxy density. \reffig{fig:nz-caps} shows the radial distribution of galaxies on lightcones.
+For our analysis, we use the combined (LOWZ and CMASS) sample and divide it in two redshift bins \citep{Alam2017TheSample, Zhao2020}, a low-$z$ bin with $z\in(0.2, 0.5)$ and a high-$z$ bin with $z\in(0.5, 0.75)$.
+To correct for known systematic effects in the galaxy sample, we also use weighting schemes as thoroughly described \citet{Reid2016, Ross2017a}.
+FKP weights \citep{Feldman1994} are also included to reduce the variance due to the radial selection function. \reffig{fig:nz-caps} shows the radial distribution of galaxies on light cones.

-We use 2048 pre-reconstruction \textsc{MD-Patchy DR12} mocks and 1000 reconstructed lightcones to estimate the error on the observations.
+We use 2048 pre-reconstruction \textsc{MD-Patchy DR12} mocks and 1000 reconstructed light cones to estimate the error on the observations.